Tony Stubblefield

-Anthony Gerard Stubblefield (born March 28, 1970) is an American college basketball coach who is the head men's basketball coach at DePaul University.
-He was previously an assistant for University of Oregon, University of Cincinnati and New Mexico State University, where he also served as interim head coach during the 2004–2005 season due to Lou Henson's illness.
+Anthony Gerard Stubblefield (born March 28, 1970) is an American college basketball coach who is currently an assistant for the University of Oregon men's basketball team.
+He previously served as the head men's basketball coach at DePaul University.
+He was previously an assistant for the University of Cincinnati and New Mexico State University, where he also served as interim head coach during the 2004–2005 season due to Lou Henson's illness.

 Playing career

-Stubblefield starred at Broomfield (Colorado) High School and played two seasons at Clinton Community College in Iowa before transferring to Nebraska–Omaha for his final two years of eligibility.
+Stubblefield starred at Broomfield (Colorado) High School and played two seasons at Laramie County Community College in Cheyenne, Wyoming before transferring to Nebraska–Omaha for his final two years of eligibility.
 He'd serve as team captain his senior season.

 Coaching career

-Following graduation, Stubblefield has served as an assistant coach at Omaha, Texas–San Antonio, Texas–Arlington, and New Mexico State.
-He was an interim head coach during the 2004-2005 season for NMSU as Lou Henson battled Non-Hodgkin lymphoma and compiled a 2–12 record.
+Stubblefield has served as an assistant coach at Omaha, Texas–San Antonio, Texas–Arlington, and New Mexico State after graduation.
+He was an interim head coach during the 2004-2005 season for NMSU as Lou Henson battled non-Hodgkin lymphoma and compiled a 2–12 record.
 He was then hired at Cincinnati under Mick Cronin where he spent four seasons before serving as an assistant coach for Oregon until 2021.

 DePaul

 Stubblefield was hired on April 1, 2021 as the new head coach of the Blue Demons, replacing Dave Leitao.
+On January 22, 2024, DePaul parted ways with Stubblefield, relieving him of his head coaching duties.